⚙ PentaLab Simulator

 • All-cooperative populations: When there are zero bad actors, governance is just overhead.
 Anarchy can win because there is nothing to prevent.
 Try the "Pure Cooperation" preset.

-• Very short time horizons: The sustainability advantage of Pentanomic governance takes time to materialize.
+• Very short time horizons: The sustainability advantage of Pentanomics governance takes time to materialize.
 In 10-20 rounds, the difference may be negligible.

 These are not bugs.
 They are exactly what Pentanomics predicts: distributed governance is optimal at scale, under adversarial pressure, and when future impacts matter.
 For a family dinner, a benevolent dictator (a parent) works fine.